 From the very beginning, hearing the instruments warming up before taking to the stage to entertain, every single note, every sound in every setting will flow to create this incredible symphony; The Story of Ryan Anthony.

 Currently, around the world, orchestras, ensembles, soloists and the theaters and concert halls that house them face an uncertain future.
 With this beautiful film about an artist, his love for music and how crucial it is to survival, audiences will leave inspired, motivated and under no illusions of how powerful art is to each and every one of us.

 There are many documentaries dealing with the subject of cancer, but in the recent years there are two that stand out the most in its similarity to the topic we are approaching.
 They tell stories of artists struggling with cancer and dealing with it in their own unique ways.
-Both have been very succesful during their festival runs.
-They have screened at the most prestegious international doc festivals and won awards.
+Both have been very successful during their festival runs.
+They have screened at the most prestigious international doc festivals and won awards.
 Only one of them had a theatrical release outside the festival circuit but both have been picked up and distributed by Netflix.
-Therefore financial data due to Netflix policies are not accesible.
+Therefore financial data due to Netflix policies are not accessible.